 North America supports the richest diversity of freshwater mollusks (clams, mussels, and snails) on the planet with over 700 species of snails and 300 species of freshwater mussels described so far.
 Freshwater mollusks serve vital functions in freshwater ecosystems, are excellent indicators of water quality, and are increasingly recognized as important ecosystem providers (Mock et al 2004).
 Clams and mussels are water filterers whereas; snails are the principal grazers in many aquatic habitats (Huryn et al. 1995).
 Mollusks significantly influence algal primary productivity (e.g., Brown and Lydeard 2010) and play a pivotal role in aquatic food webs and nutrient cycling (Covich et al. 1999).
 Mollusks can easily dominate benthic stream communities in numbers (Hawkins and Furnish 1987; Johnson and Brown 1997) and often exceed 50% of invertebrate biomass (Brown et al. 2008; Brown and Lydeard 2010).
 Because mussels are filter feeders, they contribute greatly to water quality by removing suspended particles of sediment and detritus.
 According to Allen (1914), an average-sized mussel can filter over eight gallons of water during a 4-hour period.
 In high-density mussel beds, the filtering effect of thousands of mussels can be ecologically significant.
-However, many species in the western USA, particularly snails, are narrow endemics associated with lotic habitats, often isolated in a single spring, river reach, or geographically restricted river basin and throughout the region their populations are in sharp decline.
+It is well known that snails, particularly at high densities, have a strong effect on nutrient cycling (Hall et al. 2003).
+For example, when snails are present in streams there can be less C as DOC and more C as CO2 in the water column (Morales and Ward 2000).
+Many mollusk species in the western USA, particularly non pulmonate snails, are narrow endemics associated with lotic habitats, often isolated in a single spring, river reach, or geographically restricted river basin and throughout the region their populations are in sharp decline.